-The reference point 2 at DME 13 is exactly what should NOT be done!
-The ATC will first guide the aircraft to point 2 before issuing the vectors to point 3 resulting in a green overshoot track (and a turn that may not be possible at all considering the small distance between point 2 and 3).
+The reference point 2 at DME 13 in the example chart at the right is not recommended.
+This will cause ATC to first guide the aircraft to point 2 before issuing the vectors to point 3 resulting in a green overshoot track (and a turn that may not be possible at all considering the short distance between point 2 and 3).

-A much better implementation would be to move point 2 to the reference radial (crossing R-020°) where the pilot should leave the arc to intercept the final radial.
+A better implementation would be to move point 2 to the reference radial (crossing R-020°) as shown in the second example chart.
+The pilot should leave the arc to intercept the final radial.
 This position ensures that the green course matches the approach track given on the chart.
-Yet the heading ATC will issue is a straight line to the next reference point, so it will still not perfectly match the heading a pilot following the chart may have planned.